 Among the main fibers used in fabric and clothing production, cotton is one of the fibers with the shortest decomposition time in nature.

-The cotton plant is so important that all its parts are utilized.
+The cotton plant is so important that all of its parts are utilized.
 During harvest, 41% consists of fiber, 54% of seed, and the rest is residual.
 This means that, in addition to clothing the world, cotton also generates raw materials for many other products you might not even imagine!

 Stay up to date with all the news about Brazilian cotton.